Cölbe station: Track access

 On the side of the entrance building facing the tracks there are stairs to the subway entrance connecting to the two central platforms.
 There is also a ticket machine and an information board with timetables.
 There is no platform next to the station building.

 Operations

-The station is served on the Main-Weser Railway by the Mittelhessen-Express (RB 41) between Treysa and Frankfurt.
-Also some Regionalbahn services on the Treysa–Marburg–Giessen route operate during the peak hour.
-The station is served hourly by trains on the Upper Lahn Valley Railway (RB 94) and the Burgwald Railway (RB 42), which start/end at Marburg.
-Thus, trains run from Cölbe to Frankenberg (Eder), Biedenkopf, Bad Laasphe, Erndtebrück, Treysa, Marburg, Giessen and Frankfurt.
+The station is served on the Main-Weser Railway by the Mittelhessen-Express (RB 41) between Treysa and Frankfurt hourly.
+The RE 98 (Main-Sieg-Express) also stops running towards Kassel.
+The station is served hourly by trains on the Upper Lahn Valley Railway (RB 94) and the Burgwald Railway (RE/RB 97), which start/end at Marburg.
+Thus, trains run from Cölbe to Frankenberg (Eder), Biedenkopf, Bad Laasphe, Erndtebrück, Korbach, Brilon Stadt, Treysa, Marburg, Giessen, Friedberg and Frankfurt am Main.
 There has been growth in passenger numbers, especially since the takeover of the passenger traffic by Kurhessenbahn on the two branch lines in 2002.
 This is mainly due to the operation of more modern diesel multiple units and the provision of new and modernised stations on the lines.